 Content Territory Mapping: Organizing Your Expertise Into Discoverable Territories

-The answer isn’t in forcing artificial categories or following industry standards.
-It’s in discovering the natural organization already present in your expertise—your Topic Wheel Architecture.
+The answer isn’t more content or better keywords.
+It’s discovering the natural organization already present in your expertise—your Topic Wheel Architecture—and making that organization visible to both humans and search engines.

 The Difference Between Categories and Territories